Ritik-06101997/Ritik-06101997/README.md

 Hi there 👋, I am Ritik Kumar

-🔭 I’m currently working in Service Based company as QA engineer but an aspirant of Data science.
+🔭 I’m currently working at PWC as Associate 2 as Power Bi Data and Automation Engineer.

-🌱 I’m currently learning Python, Statistics, ML, SQL
+🌱 I’m currently learning Python, Statistics, ML, SQL, ADF, Azure Synapse, Databricks, Pyspark, Pytest selenium framework

 👯 I’m looking to collaborate on Data Science projects where i can utilize and upgrade my skills and looking forward to contribute in Open source.